OctopusDeploy/blog/blog/2022-q1/java-docker-kubernetes/index.md

 ## Retrieve Credentials from Azure for Octopus Deploy

-We need to retrive some credentials to pass to Octopus Deploy.
+We need to retrieve some credentials to pass to Octopus Deploy.
 Follow these steps to [add an Azure Service Principle to Octopus Deploy](https://octopus.com/docs/infrastructure/accounts/azure).

 ## Create Azure Kubernetes Cluster